qouteall/RustHotswapExample/README.md

 On Windows, it currently cannot build due to a bug in Dioxus CLI.
 Fixed in [this PR](https://github.com/DioxusLabs/dioxus/pull/5010).

+The `index.html` will be used by Dioxus CLI for serving web page.

 ## Web server

 Command